 While the Official SAT Study Guide does cover all of the bases including testing tips and advice, it lacks depth on some subjects.
 If you are looking to focus on certain topics, you will want to supplement this guide with other SAT prep books.
 For an umbrella SAT prep book that gives you something on everything, this official study guide is your bible.

-Kaplan study guides are among the more reliable study guides available today and actually has more than one kind of SAT prep book in the market.
-The other book is the Kaplan SAT 2016 Strategies, Practice, and Review but if you can only buy one of the two, I would recommend the premier version.
+Kaplan study guides are among the more reliable study guides available today and actually have more than one kind of SAT prep book in the market.

-The Kaplan New SAT Premier prep book is a good all-in-one solution to studying for the SAT.
+The Kaplan SAT Prep Plus for 2022 is a good all-in-one solution to studying for the SAT.
 Like most SAT prep books that are umbrella-like in style with a wider focus, it has just about everything that you need to study for the test.
 It has strategies, tips, and practice tests.
 It also comes with a DVD and online material to add to the 1 300 pages of content that the book offers.
-If you want a comprehensive SAT prep book, the Kaplan Premier 2016 is your best bet.
+If you want a comprehensive SAT prep book, this is your best bet.

-Some of the things that I particularly liked about the Kaplan Premier for SAT are the tips that they included from SAT instructors who had perfect scores when they took the test and a mobile version of the book that you can use as a handy study aid.
+Some of the things that I particularly liked about the Kaplan SAT Prep Plus for 2022 are the tips that they included from SAT instructors who had perfect scores when they took the test and a mobile version of the book that you can use as a handy study aid.

 Also, I found the improved score guarantee pretty interesting.
 Apparently, if this prep book doesn’t help you improve your score, you can get your money back.

-While the premier version of the Kaplan study guides for SAT is a lot better than the non-premier version, I think that this prep book works better as a starter book.
+While the Kaplan SAT Prep Plus for 2022 is a lot better than the basic version, I think that this prep book works better as a starter book.
 That’s when you’re only beginning to study for the SAT, not for the later part when you’re refining your knowledge of the subjects.

-Also, a lot of people don’t like that the five tests that the book promises has three of those tests available online and only two of them in the book.
+Also, a lot of people don’t like that the five tests that the book promises have three of those tests available online, and only two of them are in the book.
 Online tests don’t really work all that well when you’re practicing for a written test because it’s always better to simulate the same environment as the actual SAT.